-English translations of Kant's primary works are numerous.
-Recently an exhaustive series, The Cambridge Edition of the Works of Immanuel Kant in English, has been in the process of publishing critical translations of all of Kant's published works and large selections of his correspondence, lectures, and literary remains.
+English translations of Kant’s primary works are numerous.
+The Cambridge Edition of the Works of Immanuel Kant in English includes critical translations of all of Kant’s published works and large selections of his correspondence, lectures, and literary remains.
 The following volumes of that series contain relevant material, some of which is also issued separately:

 - Practical Philosophy, translated by Mary Gregor, 1996.
 Relevant contents: “An Answer to the Question: What is Enlightenment?,” Groundwork of the Metaphysics of Morals, “On the Common Saying: That May Be Correct in Theory, But it is of No Use in Practice,” “Toward Perpetual Peace”, and the Metaphysics of Morals.

 - Religion and Rational Theology, translated by Allen Wood and George di Giovanni, 1996.
 Relevant Content: Religion within the Boundaries of Mere Reason, “Conflict of the Faculties”

 - Anthropology, History, and Education, translated by Robert Louden and Guenther Zoeller (2007).
 Relevant contents: “Idea for a Universal History with a Cosmopolitan Aim,” Anthropology from a Pragmatic Point of View, and “Lectures on Pedagogy”